 6. Sales of legal publications are held each course week in the Academy’s entrance hall.
-These comprise books from different legal publishers as well as the Collected Courses of the Academy, offered at a special discounted price, and its Pocketbooks series.
+These comprise books from different legal publishers as well as the Collected Courses and the Pocketbooks series of the Academy, offered at a special discounted price.

 Finally, a variety of social events including welcome drinks and a beach party are offered to the attendees to make the experience at the Academy complete.